-"We sought through prayer and meditation to improve our conscious contact with God, as we understood Him, praying only for knowledge of His will for us and the power to carry that out."
+"We sought through prayer and meditation to improve our conscious contact with God as we understood Him, praying only for knowledge of His will for us and the power to carry that out."

 The first ten steps have set the stage for us to improve our conscious contact with the God of our understanding.
-They give us the foundation to achieve our long-sought positive goals.
-Having entered into this phase of our spiritual program through practicing our previous ten steps, most of us find that we can welcome the exercise of prayer and meditation.
-We have found that our spiritual condition is the basis for a successful recovery that offers unlimited growth.
+They give us the foundation to achieve our long-sought, positive goals.
+Having entered this phase of our spiritual program through practicing the previous ten steps, most of us welcome the exercise of prayer and meditation.
+Our spiritual condition is the basis for a successful recovery that offers unlimited growth.

-Many of us really begin to appreciate the fact that we have been clean for awhile when we get to the Eleventh Step.
-In the Eleventh Step, the life we've been practicing begins to take on a deeper meaning.
-By the surrender of our control, we gain a far greater power.
+Many of us really begin to appreciate our recovery when we get to the Eleventh Step.
+In the Eleventh Step, our lives take on a deeper meaning.
+By surrendering control, we gain a far greater power.

 The nature of our belief will determine the manner of our prayers and meditations.
-We need only to make sure we have a system of belief which works to provide for our needs.
+We need only make sure that we have a system of belief that works for us.
 Results count in recovery.
-As has been noted elsewhere, our prayers seemed to work as soon as we entered the Program of Narcotics Anonymous and surrendered to our disease.
-The conscious contact described in this step is the direct result of living these steps.
+As has been noted elsewhere, our prayers seemed to work as soon as we entered the Program of Narcotics Anonymous and we surrendered to our disease.
+The conscious contact described in this step is the direct result of living the steps.
 We use this step to improve and maintain our spiritual condition.

-When we first came into the Program, we received help from some Power greater than ourselves.
-This was set in motion by our surrendering to the Program.
+When we first came into the program, we received help from a Power greater than ourselves.
+This was set in motion by our surrender to the program.
 The purpose of the Eleventh Step is to increase our awareness of that Power and to improve our ability to use it as a source of strength in our new lives.

-The more we improve our conscious contact with our God through prayer and meditation, the easier it is to say, "Your will, not mine be done."
-We can ask for God's help when we need it and our lives get better.
-The experiences some people talk about in regard to meditation no more apply to us than do their individual religious beliefs.
-Ours is a spiritual, not religious, program.
-By the time we get to the Eleventh Step, the factors that could cause problems have usually been dealt with by the actions we have taken in the preceding steps.
-Our deepest longings and images of the kind of people we would like to be are but fleeting glimpses of God's will for us.
-Often our outlooks are so limited we can only see our immediate wants and needs.
+The more we improve our conscious contact with our God through prayer and meditation, the easier it is to say, "Your will, not mine, be done."
+We can ask for God's help when we need it, and our lives get better.
+The experiences that some people talk about regarding meditation and individual religious beliefs don't always apply to us.
+Ours is a spiritual, not a religious program.
+By the time we get to the Eleventh Step, character defects that caused problems in the past have been addressed by working the preceding ten steps.
+The image of the kind of person that we would like to be is a fleeting glimpse of God's will for us.
+Often our outlook is so limited that we can only see our immediate wants and needs.

 It is easy to slip back into our old ways.
-We have to learn to maintain our new lives on a spiritually sound basis to insure our continued growth and recovery.
+To ensure our continued growth and recovery, we have to learn to maintain our lives on a spiritually sound basis.
 God will not force His goodness on us, but we will receive it if we ask.
-We usually feel the difference at the time and see the change in our lives later.
-When we finally get our own selfish motives out of the way, we begin to find a peace we never imagined.
-Enforced morality lacks the power that comes to us when we choose to live a spiritually-oriented life.
+We usually feel something is different in the moment, but don't see the change in our lives till later.
+When we finally get our own selfish motives out of the way, we begin to find a peace that we never imagined possible.
+Enforced morality lacks the power that comes to us when we choose to live a spiritual life.
 Most of us pray when we are hurting.
 We learn that if we pray regularly we won't be hurting as often, or as intensely.